Research.knit

 Books and Dissertation

-- Du, N. & Durvasula, K. (accepted).
+- Du, N. & Durvasula, K. (2025).
 Psycholinguistics and Phonology: the forgotten foundations of generative phonology.
 Cambridge Elements in Phonology. (data and analyses, manuscript version)

 - Durvasula, K. (2010).
 Understanding Nasality.
 PhD Dissertation.
 University of Delaware, DE, USA.